slothtae/slothtae/README.md

 - 👋 Hi, I’m @slothtae
 - 👀 I’m interested in technology that changes the world and makes our life easy
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently an computer science undergrad student
-- 📫 How to reach me ...

 <!---
 slothtae/slothtae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.